 At Divorce Lawyers for Men, we reject all presumptions about where the children should live.
 We hold the court to the standards set by Washington state law rather than the personal beliefs of the judge.

 Another area where men often face problems is visitation.
 If your children’s mother wants you to only have visitation every other weekend, we stand ready to fight for your right to maintain a strong bond with your children.
 And that requires enough time with them.

 At Divorce Lawyers for Men, we will not let you suffer unfair division of property or pay unjust spousal support.
 We will ensure you are treated fairly from the beginning of the process until your divorce is finalized.

 This is the road traveled in a typical dissolution of marriage.

 Determines in which state and county court you can file for a divorce.
 It is usually the county in which one of the parties resides.

-The parties to the divorce are the husband and the wife, the Petitioner and the Respondent.
+The parties to the divorce are the Petitioner and the Respondent.

 The party who starts the divorce by filing and serving the Petition for Dissolution of Marriage.

 2b.
 The respondent